UX/UI Case study : Sango App

 The goal was to create an app that has a why and was the solution to a problem.
 The first step to get there was to work on research to make sure we are working with user centred method.

-The first step to understanding the user was to realise an extensive research.
+The first step to understanding the user was to realise extensive research.
 I started by making research online to understand the market better.

-Sango is an app about nutrition and there are a lot of research and analysis which help me to make assumption about the user, that I will be able to test on the next phases.
+Sango is an app about nutrition and there are a lot of resources out there about this specific subject which helped me to make assumptions about the user, that I will be able to test in the next phases.

-I quickly realised there is a lot of concurrency for a recipe app :
+With no surprise, there is a lot of concurrency for a recipe app :

 – Meal preps / chefs apps (Wecook, bigOven, …)